mvallim/kubernetes-under-the-hood/documentation/kube-masters.md

 ## Components

-* **Kubelet** - Kubelet gets the configuration of a pod from the API Server and ensures that the described containers are up and running.
+- **Kubelet** - Kubelet gets the configuration of a pod from the API Server and ensures that the described containers are up and running.
-* **Docker** - It takes care of downloading the images and starting the containers.
+- **Docker** - Takes care of downloading the images and starting the containers.
-* **etcd** - The etcd reliably stores the configuration data of the Kubernetes cluster, representing the state of the cluster (what nodes exist in the cluster, what pods should be running, which nodes they are running on, and a whole lot more) at any given point in time.
+- **etcd** - Reliably stores the configuration data of the Kubernetes cluster, representing the state of the cluster (what nodes exist in the cluster, what pods should be running, which nodes they are running on, and a whole lot more) at any given point in time.
-* **API Server** - The API Server validates and configures data for the API objects, which include pods, services, replication controllers, and others.
+- **API Server** - Validates and configures data for the API objects, which include pods, services, replication controllers, and others.
 The API Server services REST operations and provides the frontend to the cluster’s shared state through which all other components interact.
-* **Controller Manager** - The Controller Manager watches the state of the cluster through the API Server watch feature and, when it gets notified, it makes the necessary changes, attempting to move the current state towards the desired state.
+- **Controller Manager** - Watches the state of the cluster through the API Server **watch** feature and, when notified, makes the necessary changes to the cluster, attempting to move the current state towards the desired state.
 Besides, the Controller Manager performs lifecycle of as namespace, event, terminated-pod, cascading-deletion, node, etc.
-* **Scheduler** - The Scheduler watches for unscheduled pods and binds them to nodes via the binding pod subresource API, according to the availability of the requested resources, quality of service requirements, affinity and anti-affinity specifications, and other constraints.
+- **Scheduler** - Watches for unscheduled pods and binds them to nodes via the binding pod subresource API, according to the availability of the requested resources, quality of service requirements, affinity and anti-affinity specifications, and other constraints.
 Once the pod has a node assigned, the regular behavior of the Kubelet is triggered and the pod and its containers are created.
-* **Kube Proxy** - Kube Proxy acts as a network proxy and a load balancer for a service on a single worker node.
+- **Kube Proxy** - Acts as a network proxy and a load balancer for a service on a single worker node.
 It takes care of the network routing for TCP and UDP packets.
-* **Flannel** - It is a layer 3 network fabric designed for Kubernetes.
+- **Flannel** - A layer 3 network fabric designed for Kubernetes.
 Check our [previous article about flannel](https://itnext.io/kubernetes-journey-up-and-running-out-of-the-cloud-flannel-c01283308f0e) for more information.
-* **CoreDNS** - It is the DNS Server of the Kubernetes cluster.
+- **CoreDNS** - The DNS Server of the Kubernetes cluster.
 For more information, check the [CoreDNS official repository](https://github.com/coredns/coredns).

 ## Create the VMs

-To initialize and configure our instances using cloud-init, we'll use the configuration files versioned at the data directory from our repository.
+To initialize and configure our instances using cloud-init, we'll use the configuration files versioned at the data directory from our [repository](https://github.com/mvallim/kubernetes-under-the-hood).

-Notice we also make use of our `create-image.sh` helper script, passing some files from inside the `data/kube/` directory as parameters.
+Notice we also make use of our [`create-image.sh`](https://github.com/mvallim/kubernetes-under-the-hood/blob/master/create-image.sh) helper script, passing some files from inside the `data/kube/` directory as parameters.

-* **Create the Masters**
+- **Create the Masters**

   ```console
   ~/kubernetes-under-the-hood$ for instance in kube-mast01 kube-mast02 kube-mast03; do